-- Hollywood Atheist: The Song "I've been wrong before" Tells the listner that acting this way makes you a bigger fool then everyone else as not only are you close minded but you don't believe in anything.
+- Hollywood Atheist: The Song "I've been wrong before" Tells the listener that acting this way makes you a bigger fool than everyone else as not only are you close minded but you don't believe in anything.

 - Impossibly Cool Clothes